The gravitational bending angle by static and spherically symmetric black holes in bumblebee gravity: Introduction

-However, up to now, the finite distance bending of light and massive particles are missing for two of the above Bumblebee backgrounds.
-The first is asymptotically flat and was found by Bertolami and Páramos some time ago, in Ref. \cite{bertolami}.
-The second is not asymptotically flat and was found by Maluf \etc in Ref. \cite{Maluf2020kgf}.
-This case is more interesting since the correct bending can be obtained only by the Ishihara method of finite distance.
-The standard procedure does not apply to this background.
-Therefore, in this paper, we propose to apply the Ishihara method to compute the bending of light and massive particles in the backgrounds of Refs. \cite{bertolami,Maluf2020kgf}.
+In this paper, we propose to apply the Ishihara method to compute the bending of massive particles and light for the backgrounds of Refs. \cite{bertolami,Maluf2020kgf}.
 The structure of the paper is as follows.
-In Section \ref{sec:level2}, we review the Bumblebee model and the background solutions of Refs. \cite{casana2018exact, bertolami,Maluf2020kgf}.
-In Section \ref{sec:level3}, we review the Ishihara method \cite{ish}, its conditions of applicability and give some examples.
-In Section \ref{sec:level4}, we use the Ishihara method to compute the deflection of light for the Bertolami and Páramos background, and the Maluf and Neves background.
-In Section \ref{sec:level5}, we systematize the Ishihara method for applying it in the deflection of massive particles case and we apply it for Casana background.
-In Section \ref{sec:level6}, we use the Ishihara method systematized in Section \ref{sec:level5} to compute the deflection of massive particles for the Bertolami and Páramos background, and the Maluf and Neves background.
-Finally, in section \ref{sec:conclusion} we summarize our main results.
+In the next section, we review the bumblebee model and the background solutions of Refs. \cite{casana2018exact, bertolami,Maluf2020kgf}.
+In the third section, we systematize the Ishihara method for applying it in the deflection of massive particles case.
+In the fourth section, we use the Ishihara method systematized to compute the deflection of massive particles for the Bertolami and Páramos background, and the Maluf and Neves background.
+Finally, in fifth section, we summarize our main results.